OakGar Recruitment

 Full time

 Are you ready for a new challenge, and want to be rewarded for your efforts?
-Are you someone with a natural person-centred approach with a desire to enable those who you support to achieve greater independence whilst obtaining career progression?
-We are currently working on behalf of a specialist care organisation who are looking for a full-time support worker to make a difference in their service in Crawley, West Sussex who can commit to a flexible rota.
-The service prides itself on providing the highest level of care to individuals with learning disabilities and autism so experience within this client group would be desirable.
-After probation, you have the option to be enrolled in further sector related qualifications.
-We are looking for a Support Worker who has: A friendly, caring approach A genuine desire to help others The ability to relate to people with a variety of backgrounds A professional, reliable, and flexible attitude The ability to work on your own or in a team Patience and a sense of humour!
-If this sounds like you, then in return you will be rewarded with: NVQ 2 after probation and further development Paid holidays Free training Regular support and supervisions Support for Health and Social Care Qualifications Contribution towards company pension scheme Activities of support vary from daily living skills i.e., cooking, cleaning, personal care, travel escorts, teaching of independent life skills to assistance with accessing community-based activities such as going to college, swimming, work placements and other social and leisure activities.
+Are you a care assistant with a natural person-centred approach with a desire to enable those who you support to achieve greater independence whilst obtaining career progression?
+We are currently working on behalf of a specialist care organisation who are looking for a permanent support worker to make a difference in the community in Newbury, Berkshire.
+The service prides itself on providing the highest level of care to adults, the elderly and individuals with Alzheimer's, dementia, and other elderly related illnesses, so experience within this client group would be desirable.
+In return they offer paid mileage and weekend and bank holiday enhancements We are looking for a Support Worker who has: A friendly, caring approach A genuine desire to help others The ability to relate to people with a variety of backgrounds A professional, reliable, and flexible attitude The ability to work on your own or in a team Patience and a sense of humour!
+If this sounds like you, then in return you will be rewarded with: Free training Regular support and supervisions Support for Health and Social Care Qualifications such as NVQ / QCF Contribution towards company pension scheme Activities of support vary from daily living skills i.e., cooking, cleaning, personal care, travel escorts, teaching of independent life skills to assistance with accessing community-based activities.

 Oct 01, 2025